38 Best Restaurants in RiNo, Denver

 A pizza, salad, and cocktails backdropped by The Back 9's golf simulator

 Thin-crust, Chicago-style pizzas are The Walnut Room’s specialty.
-In authentic fashion, whole pies are square-cut and eighteen signature topping options make up the menu.
+In authentic fashion, whole pies are square-cut and nineteen signature topping options make up the menu.
 Gluten-free crust and plant-based cheese are also available, as are individual slices and other pub grub.

 Entertainment is a key draw to The Walnut Room.
 It shows prime-time games on its TVs and allows guests to play rounds on its golf simulator.
 Book a tee time via The Back 9.